Tim Pool: Journalism and commentary

 Pool covered the 2016 Milwaukee riots.
 Pool said he would leave the area and stop reporting on these events, saying he thought it was dangerous due to perceived escalating "racial tensions".

 In February 2017, Pool traveled to Sweden to investigate claims of "no-go zones" and problems with refugees in the country.
 He launched a crowdfunding effort to do so after U.S. president Donald Trump alluded to crimes related to immigration in Sweden.
 InfoWars writer Paul Joseph Watson offered to pay for travel costs and accommodation for any reporter "to stay in crime-ridden migrant suburbs of Malmö."
 Watson donated $2,000 to Pool's crowdfund to travel to Sweden.
 While in Sweden, Pool largely disputed that migrant suburbs of Malmö and Stockholm were crime ridden, saying that Chicago is vastly more violent.
-While filming in Rinkeby, a Stockholm suburb, Pool alleged that he had to be escorted by police, due to purported threats to his safety.
+While filming in Rinkeby, an "especially vulnerable area" in Stockholm, Pool alleged that he had to be escorted by police, due to purported threats to his safety.
 Swedish police have disputed Pool's claims, stating, "Our understanding is that he didn't receive an escort.
 However, he followed the police who left the place."
 The police stated that, "When Tim Pool took out a camera and started filming, a group of young people pulled their hoods up and covered their faces and shouted at him to stop filming.
 The officers then told Tim Pool that it was not wise to stay there in the middle of the square and keep filming."

 In November 2017, Pool created his second YouTube channel, Timcast News.

 In 2019, podcaster Joe Rogan invited Pool onto his podcast, The Joe Rogan Experience, following an interview with Twitter founder Jack Dorsey.
-The two criticized the banning of Milo Yiannopoulos from Twitter, arguing that the provocateur had not truly encouraged his fans to harass Ghostbusters actress Leslie Jones.
+The two criticized the banning of alt-right commentator Milo Yiannopoulos from Twitter, arguing that the provocateur had not truly encouraged his fans to harass Ghostbusters actress Leslie Jones.
 The Atlantic contributor Devin Gordon criticized Rogan and Pool, stating that both men demonstrated a limited understanding of Twitter, censorship, and abuse during the discussion.
 Rogan invited Pool and Dorsey, as well as Twitter chief legal officer Vijaya Gadde, back on his podcast.
 Pool described cases where he asserted conservatives were unfairly suspended on Twitter.
 In particular, Pool brought up the banning of Alex Jones and argued that Twitter rules against misgendering transgender users is ideological.
-Gadde said that Twitter is a free speech platform on which punishments are based on evaluation of consistently-applied harassment guidelines.
+Gadde said that Twitter is a free speech platform on which punishments are based on evaluation of consistently applied harassment guidelines.